Sky Giant: Reception

+Critical

+Lionel Collier, writing for the British magazine, Picturegoer at the time of the film’s release, described it as "Another civil aviation drama which scores by its robust treatment and spectacular aerial thrills … There is a good deal of interest in the training of pilots and the dangers they have to face in the cause of research …The character drawing, too, is good in spite of the fact that the basic story is a rather extravagant triangle affair."
+He wrote favourably about the cast : "Richard Dix is in good form … Chester Morris is also effective and Joan Fontaine is charming as Meg.
+The old timer Harry Carey is apt to over act … but supporting players all present their chosen types."

-Sky Giant was an unpretentious low-budget film, but, according to RKO records, the production made a profit of $165,000.
-Turner Classic Movies reviewer Rob Nixon noted that, "... producers at RKO put the aerial drama 'Sky Giant' (1938) into production and turned out a rather entertaining B-picture with some exciting action sequences."
+More recently, Turner Classic Movies’ reviewer Rob Nixon noted that, "... producers at RKO put the aerial drama 'Sky Giant' (1938) into production and turned out a rather entertaining B-picture with some exciting action sequences."

-Reviewer Nicole Gagne saw Sky Giant as a successful use of the aviation film genre.
+Nicole Gagne of New York Times saw Sky Giant as a successful use of the aviation film genre.
 "Handsome aerial footage highlights this rousing RKO adventure tale that combines a frozen-North survival drama with a romantic-triangle love story."
 Aviation film historian James H. Farmer in Celluloid Wings: The Impact of Movies on Aviation (1984) considered, Sky Giant, "... a top-drawer RKO salute to commercial aviation."

+Box office

+Sky Giant was an unpretentious low-budget film, but, according to RKO records, the production made a profit of $165,000.